debroucker/work_hours_project/README.md

 You need to let the programm run, without stop it, because, it check every hour to send the email with the work hours.

 ## Start-up
-To launch the game, do the command : `$ python3 app/mainGraphic.py` in the main directory.
+To launch the project, do the command : `$ python3 app/mainGraphic.py` in the main directory.

 ### home screen :